sambux1/presentations/opps/slides/system/client.md

 Every day, the plugin puts together a histogram of the number of visits and referrals to each website.

-Then it secret shares the histogram and encrypts the shares under the public key of the destination MPC party.
+Then it secret shares the histogram and sends the shares to the computing parties.

+The shares are encrypted under the public key of the destination party.

 All secret sharing and encryption takes place on the client side.

-The plugin code is open source and can be found at the link at the bottom.
+And finally, the plugin code is open source and can be found at the link at the bottom.
 -->